alecmuffett/onion-dv-certificate-proposal/README.md

   * A: They're not allowed to, but in any case if someone really wanted one they could buy a "combo" EV certificate which can contain both already
 * Q: Why repeat the "rightmost label" stuff?
   * A: Mostly emphasis / to suggest a "sniff test" for implementers; plus I was vaguely wondering about the converse, viz: whether it was necessary to somehow "ban" `mkcert` users from generating their own "combo" certs, before I realised that it would be foolish, fruitless and unnecessary to do so.
+* Q: Why the CN thing?
+  * A: The goal of requiring no Common Name is simply to be doubly-certain regarding potential for trust leaks; this may be redundant / pointless / is a matter for consideration.

 - Alec Muffett, 8 Feb 2019